 A new year!
-I’m sure most of you have done the “Come to Jesus” talk with yourself about business goals, where you want to be at the end of 2019, and how you plan to get there.
+I’m sure most of you have done the “Come to Jesus” talk with yourself about business goals, where you want to be at the end of it, and how you plan to get there.

 Or maybe you haven’t and you’re just throwing shit at a wall this year to see what sticks.
 Respect.
 I’ve done that and just let myself be surprised.
 It didn’t work out well in a growth sense but certainly forced me to learn gratitude for the lessons learned.